thesaigoneer/atomic-saigon/README.md

 With regards to flatpaks: I suggest to use the verified versions.
 That 'proves' the application you are installing has been provided by the official publisher.
 More and more applications are reaching that status.

       What has been added:            What has been removed:
-       - alacritty                 - firefox (rpm)
-       - fastfetch                 - firefox-langpacks
+      - fastfetch                     - kcharselect
-       - herbstluftwm              - nvtop
+      - kde-print-manager             - kde-connect
-       - herbstluftwm-zsh          - google-noto-serif-fonts
+      - krusader                      - kde-connect-libs
-       - lsd                       - google-noto-sans-cjk-fonts
+      - lsd                           - kdeconnectd
-       - mc
+      - mc                            - kfind
-       - micro
+      - micro                         - kmousetool
-       - nitrogen
-       - opendoas
-       - pamixer
-       - polybar
-       - rofi
-       - zsh
+      - zsh (incl. completions)       - krfb, krfb-libs
+                                      - nvtop
-       - zsh-syntax-highlighting
+                                      - plasma-discover-notifier
-       - zsh-autosuggestions
+                                      - plasma-welcome

 ## How do you get it?